ajmarrocco/read-this-great-readme/README.md

 Please click on following link to watch the video https://drive.google.com/file/d/1-V_Kcgu3iNlZIBqbxaRGQTxgxT9UxuHI/view?usp=sharing

 ## Installation
-Please install the NPM using "npm i"
+Please install the inquirer using "npm install inquirer"

 ## Usage
 All dependencies must be install prior to using application.
 Please make sure you are in the Develop folder when run the code